 Department of Economics, University of Zurich

-Researching market design under microeconomic theorist Marek Pycia.
+Researching market design (two-sided matching markets, with general applications to the refugee matching problem, school choice, etc.) under microeconomic theorist Marek Pycia.

 Research Group Lead age 19-21, 2 years